makma/fingerprintjs.com/content/index/account-takeover.md

     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
     isCtaButton: false
   - subheader: Strong Account Protection means fewer chargebacks
     markdown__Content: Protecting your users' logins is the best way to mitigate chargebacks from fraudulent purchases without compromising on experience.
       Try FingerprintJS and see the difference that accurate user detection can make for your user's account security, merchant reputation, and more.
     isImageAfterText: false
-    ctaText: Start free trial
+    ctaText: Create Your Free Account
     ctaUrl: https://dashboard.fingerprintjs.com/signup
     image: /img/uploads/dashboard-tight.png
     isCtaButton: false
 inlineCta:
   title: FingerprintJS for account takeover protection
-  markdown__Subtitle: 'Start your free 10-day trial and get 100% of features with no usage
+  markdown__Subtitle: Sign up for a free account and get 100% of features with up
-    limits. '
+    to 1,000 unique visitor identifications per month.
   buttonText: Get Started
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---